AmericanRedCross/americanredcross.github.com/_team/20-rachel-levine.md

 published: true
 ---

-As a Program Associate with the GIS team, Rachel handles operational needs and keeps the team on track and in line.
+Rachel coordinates involvement in Missing Maps.
 Before joining the Red Cross, she completed a master’s degree in Activism and Social Change at the University of Leeds’ geography department and handled operations at other non-profit organizations.
-She is also a UMaryland alumna and a huge fan of parks.
+She is also a University of Maryland alumna and a huge fan of parks.
 When not attending mapathons, Rachel likes to travel and wander new cities.